Funding for business development

 - Offsetting losses caused by business disruptions.

 The funding uses a cost estimate (salaries + indirect personnel costs + purchased services + other costs).
 Eligible costs include the salary costs of the company's employees to the extent that the employees are engaged in exploratory or planning tasks.
 A maximum of 30% of the salaries paid, which have been approved for the project, will be accepted as indirect personnel costs.
 The funding can also be used to procure exploratory/feasibility/preliminary investigation and planning services as a purchased service.
 Eligible costs also include 20% of the total sum of salary costs and purchased services.
+Learn more about the terms and conditions of funding

 The funding falls under the de minimis exemption